Pagure/pagure/doc/usage/first_steps.rst

 list of valid email addresses associated with your account and you will be able to choose which one you wish to use.

-.. note:: All email address will need to be confirmed to be activated, this
+.. note:: All email addresses will need to be confirmed to be activated, this
           is done via a link sent by email to the address.
 If you do not receive this link, don't forget to check your spam folder!